laravel/docs/eloquent.md

 #### Defining Observers

 If you are listening for many events on a given model, you may use observers to group all of your listeners into a single class.
-Observers classes have method names which reflect the Eloquent events you wish to listen for.
+Observer classes have method names which reflect the Eloquent events you wish to listen for.
 Each of these methods receives the model as their only argument.
 The `make:observer` Artisan command is the easiest way to create a new observer class:

     php artisan make:observer UserObserver --model=User